Billy Waldrop

 Billy Wayne Waldrop (February 6, 1952 – January 10, 1997) was an American convicted serial killer who murdered at least three people between 1973 and 1982.
 Firstly, in Alabama's Calhoun County in 1973, Waldrop committed the murders of two men, J. R. Carter and Clarence Ralph Snider, by torturing and stabbing them, and even carved the initials of his name on one of their bodies.
 Waldrop was convicted of second-degree murder and sentenced to 15 years in prison through a plea agreement with the prosecution.
 Waldrop served less than seven years out of the jail term before he was released.

-However, on June 3, 1982, nine years after he committed his first two murders, Waldrop and two accomplices, William Eugene Singleton and Henry Leslie Mayes, committed the robbery, arson and murder of Thurman Macon Donahoo, who was shot and beaten to death at his home in Talladega County, Alabama.
+However, on June 3, 1982, nine years after he committed his first two murders, Waldrop and two accomplices, William Eugene Singleton and Henry Leslie Mayes, committed robbery and arson, along with the murder of Thurman Macon Donahoo, who was shot and beaten to death at his home in Talladega County, Alabama.
 While Mays died before trial and Singleton was convicted of lesser charges, Waldrop was found guilty of capital murder on February 18, 1983, and consequently sentenced to death on March 22, 1983.
 Waldrop was executed by the electric chair on January 10, 1997.
-While on death row, Waldrop also confessed to committing a Mississippi robbery-murder case, in which another person was wrongfully convicted for it, but he did not face charges for that fourth murder.
+While on death row, Waldrop also confessed to committing a Mississippi attempted murder case, in which another person was wrongfully convicted for it, but he did not face charges for that crime.